kubecost/cluster-turndown/README.md

 ### AWS (Kops) Setup

-The process for AWS clusters is mostly the same; however, there is not an automated script which creates the secret for you.
-Instead, you will want to create a new file `service-key.json` and use this template to fill in the proper values:
+Create a new User with **AutoScalingFullAccess** permissions.
+Create a new file, service-key.json, and use the access key id and secret access key to fill out the following template:

 ```json
 {
     "aws_access_key_id": "<ACCESS_KEY_ID>",